-SUDOERS(5) File Formats Manual SUDOERS(5) standard input is not connected to the user's tty, due to I/O redirection the command is part of a pipeline, that input is also captured and state separate log file.
-For more information, see the I/O LOG FILES set is off by default. ored in a log_output If set, sudo will run the command in a pseudo-tty and log all output the screen, similar to the script(1) command.
-For more information LOG FILES section.
-This flag is off by default. log_year If set, the four-digit year will be logged in the (non-syslog) sudo lo is off by default. g file.
-This flag long_otp_prompt When validating with a One Time Password (OTP) scheme such as a two-line prompt is used to make it easier to cut and paste the chal window.
-It's not as pretty as the default but some people find it mo This flag is off by default. lenge to a local mail_all_cmnds Send mail to the mailto user every time a user attempts to run a con (this includes sudoedit ).
-No mail will be sent if the user runs sudo option unless there is an authentication error and the mail_badpass .
-This flag is off by default. with the -l or -v mail_always Send mail to the mailto user every time a user runs sudo .
-This flag default. is off by mail_badpass Send mail to the mailto user if the user running sudo does not enter password.
-If the command the user is attempting to run is not perm and one of the mail_all_cmnds , mail_always , mail_no_host , mail_r mail_no_user flags are set, this flag will have no effect.
-This flag is nitted by sudoers no_perms or mail_no_host If set, mail will be sent to the mailto user if the invoking user exists file, but is not allowed to run commands on the current host.
-This f default. mail_no_perms If set, mail will be sent to the mailto user if the invoking user is allo but the command they are trying is not listed in their sudoers file er explicitly denied.
-This flag is off by default. mail_no_user If set, mail will be sent to the mailto user if the invoking user is not file.
-This flag is on by default. in the sudoers match\group\by\gid
+- log subcmds If set, sudoers will log when a command spawns a child process and executes a program using the execl(), execlp(), execv(), execve(), execvp(), or execvpe() library functions.
+For example, if a shell is run by sudo, the individual commands run via the shell will be logged.
+This flag is off by default.
+The log subcmds flag uses the same underlying mechanism as the intercept setting.
+See Preventing shell escapes for more information on what systems support this option and its limitations.
+This setting is only supported by version 1.9.8 or higher and is incompatible with SELinux RBAC support. log year If set, the four-digit year will be logged in the (non-syslog) sudo log file.
+This flag is off by default. long\otp\prompt When validating with a One Time Password (OTP) scheme such as S/Key or OPIE. a two-line prompt is used to make it easier to cut and paste the challenge to a local window.
+It's not as pretty as the default but some people find it more convenient.
+This flag is off by default.
+Send mail to the mailto user every time a user attempts to run a command via sudo mail all cmnds (this includes sudoedit).
+No mail will be sent if the user runs sudo with the -l or -v option unless there is an authentication error and the mail\badpass flag is also set.
+This flag is off by default. mail\always Send mail to the mailto user every time a user runs sudo.
+This flag is off by default. mail\badpass Send mail to the mailto user if the user running sudo does not enter the correct password.
+If the command the user is attempting to run is not permitted by sudoers and one of the mail\all\cmnds, mail\always, mail\no\host, mail\no\perms or mail\no\user flags are set, this flag will have no effect.
+This flag is off by default. mail no host If set, mail will be sent to the mailto user if the invoking user exists in the sudoers file, but is not allowed to run commands on the current host.
+This flag is off by - mail\no\perms If set, mail will be sent to the mailto user if the invoking user is allowed to use sudo but the command they are trying is not listed in their sudoers file entry or is explicitly denied.
+This flag is off by default.